ninchistudios/musicproduction/end-to-end-checklist.md

 .
 Gain down the reference track so it VUs at a similar level as the Mix Bus.
 .
 Volume and Pan TODO

+#### Specific Track/Effect Mixing Tips

 ##### Drums

 * Use a signal generator, gated from the specific drum track, to add meat to a drum. ~50Hz works ok for a kick. e.g. Tone Gate in Reaper.
 * Tape saturation can sound great on drums to give them a warm compression.
+* Gate out drums between hits to create headroom/clarity and remove mud.
+* Very high compression with a long release on a drum room mic can add a nice meat to a drum mix when blended judiciously.
+EQ may be needed after the compressor to cut anything annoying.
+* Cutting the close drums to room mic only during a song's quiet/low break can create good energy when the break ends.

 ##### EQ